skylarstein/pi-weather-station/README.md

 ## Running the Project

-This Node.js project needs to talk directly to the hardware and requires access to /open/mem, /sys/class/gpio, and /dev/i2c.
-Because of this you will typically need run node with admin privileges.
+This Node project needs to talk directly to the hardware and requires access to /open/mem, /sys/class/gpio, and /dev/i2c.
+Because of this you will typically need run Node with admin privileges.

 ```
 sudo npm start